rahul-kothari/twitter_real_time_clustering/Final Proj Docs.md

 * DBSCAN somehow not working.
 Wanted to use it coz i tought it would automatically label noise valyes that can be seen for corona kmeans 5 cluster 2d model.
 * OPTICS - also showing same problem
 * DBSCAN, OPTICS - having min_samples very big like 1000 gave all noises.
 (WHY?).
 Only small gave variety.
 But that gave way too much variety.
 Small min_samples have like 300 clusters lol
-* BIRCH - Doing BIRCH on full dimensions gave only 1 cluster.
+* BIRCH - Doing BIRCH on full dimensions gave only 1 cluster. num_cluster is always same despite branching factor.
+Varying threshold - se nonsense.
+Problem: clusters overlap.
-* BIRCH CORONA 2D - num_cluster is always 8 despite branching factor.
-Varying threshold - clearly sabh bakwas!
+* Guassian Mixtures - kmeans clusters are only circular (shown in Kmeans Corona 2d pic).
+GMM can be elliptical! https://jakevdp.github.io/PythonDataScienceHandbook/05.12-gaussian-mixtures.html

 * ***take pros and cons of each model from here:https://scikit-learn.org/stable/modules/mixture.html#mixture***